samiam/ruby_bug_14729/PITCHME.md

 Note:

-- Noticed that really long string was valid but mistyped character and it was still valid
+- Noticed that really long string was valid but mistyped character and it was still valid so wrote script to find where boundary was

 ---?code=ruby_bug.rb&lang=ruby&title=ruby_bug.rb